Enengbede/Power-BI-Project/README.md

-# Dano Airline Passengers's Satisfaction Report
+# Dano Airline Passengers' Satisfaction Report

 ![](Intro_image.jpg)

 ## Introduction
 This is a Power BI project to analyze latest passenger survey results for **Dano Airlines**, a Uk-based airline with headquartered in London, United Kingdom, whose satisfaction rate dipped under 50% for the first time ever.
-The insights from this analysis is intended to aid the leadership team focus on key areas of improvement and getting back on track.
+The insights from this analysis are intended to aid the leadership team focus on key areas of improvement and getting back on track.

-**_Disclaimer:_** _This is a dummy data set used to show case Power BI capabailities during my training._
+**_Disclaimer:_** _This is a dummy data set used to show case Power BI capabilities during my training._

 ## Problem Statement
 1. What is the percentage satisfaction?